Canada's high-risk populations face COVID-19 vaccine barriers

 Reuters called 20 pharmacies in Toronto and the neighbouring Peel region that were offering vaccines.
 Seven said they required health cards.
 Even within the same retail chain, there was variation in what a person needed to get vaccinated.

-Loblaw Co Ltd (L.TO), which owns Shoppers Drug Mart, told Reuters a health card was not required and "we have been doing our best to clarify criteria with stores."
+Loblaw Co Ltd, which owns Shoppers Drug Mart, told Reuters a health card was not required and “we have been doing our best to clarify criteria with stores.”

 On Friday, Toronto announced it is partnering with community agencies to help people without provincial health coverage register for a vaccine.